feix0033/easv.pbsw.dbd.compulsory_assignment_2/README.md

 ### Caching Strategy

-For read operations that may have a large number of concurrent requests, we can use Redis for caching to improve the reading efficiency of frequently used data.
+For query that may have a large number of concurrent requests, we can use Redis for caching to improve the query efficiency of frequently used data.

-When it comes to read operations on MongoDB, we can adopt the Cache-Aside caching strategy to cache list data and user review data.
+When it comes to query on MongoDB, we can adopt the Cache-Aside caching strategy to cache popular list data and user review data.
 The read and write synchronization of this part of data is not so high in terms of timeliness.
-By using this bypass caching strategy, the cached data can be returned to the user more quickly.
+By using this cache-aside caching strategy, the cached data can be returned to the user more quickly.

-Only when there is no cached data will a query be made to the database.
 At the same time, set the TTL to 5 minutes to ensure that the cached data can be updated in a timely manner.

 However, for the caching of items related to the order data, the Write-Through strategy should be used.
 Due to the uniqueness of the items, once an item is sold, the other users' saved orders should be updated in the cache to indicate that the item has been sold.
 This operation requires timeliness to ensure that the same item is not sold repeatedly.
 This strategy can utilize the Pub/Sub feature of Redis.
-By subscribing to the write operation of the isSold attribute of the cached items in PostgreSQL, and once the write operation is completed, a notification to update the cache and notify Redis is sent.
+By subscribing to the query of the `is_sold` attribute of the cached items in PostgreSQL, and once the write operation is completed, a notification to update the cache and notify Redis is sent.

 ### CQRS Implementation

 The read-write separation strategy in this project is implemented by separating the data storage.
 This strategy enables dynamic database expansion and contraction by creating multiple instances when the request volume for a certain responsibility increases.
 Thus, it can alleviate the pressure on the database server.

-However, the expansion and contraction strategy based on this approach will significantly increase the complexity of database design and implementation.
-Firstly, it is necessary to ensure strong data consistency (ACID), that is, after the write operation is completed, how to synchronize all the read-responsible databases and ensure consistency among all instances.
+However, the scale capacity based on this approach will significantly increase the complexity of database design and implementation.
+It is necessary to ensure strong data consistency (ACID), that is, after the write operation is completed, how to synchronize both read and write databases and ensure consistency among all instances.
+Is the thing that need to considering.

 ### Transaction Management